 The Web, and How It’s Viewed, Is Changing

-Three years ago the numbers proved a trend we knew was coming: nearly 80% of Americans accessed the web primarily from smartphones with fewer than 70% using laptops.
-Add to this the addition of tablets and handheld devices have become the number one way we interact with the web.
+Three years ago the numbers proved a trend was coming.
+Nearly 80% of Americans accessed the web primarily from smartphones.
+Fewer than 70% used laptops.
+This only increases with the addition of tablets and other handheld devices.

 But remember the early days of doing this?
 And how awful it was?
 Websites weren’t made for mobile devices.
 Enter websites optimized to know how they’re being access and display differently depending on the type of device.*